-Chi Nei Tsang or Thai Abdominal Chi & Internal Organs Massage is a healing touch massage modality combining ancient Chinese, Thai Massage and meditation techniques which focus mainly on the abdominal area.
+Chi Nei Tsang or Thai Abdominal Chi and Internal Organs Massage is a healing touch massage modality combining ancient Chinese, Thai Massage and meditation techniques which focus mainly on the abdominal area.

 The words Chi Nei Tsang literally translate to “working the energy of the internal organs” or “internal organs chi transformation.”
 Chi Nei Tsang is based on the belief that unresolved emotional issues are stored in the digestive system and that poor “emotional digestion” is one of the main reasons for ill health.